 Portland Pride Waterfront Festival

-Saturday events also include Portland Trans Pride Rally and March, the Portland Dyke March, the women's and trans Portland Pride Inferno Dance, and the Portland Pride Gaylabration at Crystal Ballroom.
-On Sunday, the parade begins at 11 a.m. at Burnside and Park Avenue, and runs east along the edge of the Pearl District before turning north up Broadway.
-The colorful and lively parade then heads further east along Davis Street through Old Town/Chinatown, and then turning south down along Naito Parkway.
+Saturday's events also include the Portland Trans Pride Rally and March, the Portland Dyke March, the women's and trans Portland Pride Inferno Dance, and the Portland Pride Gaylabration at the Crystal Ballroom.
+On Sunday, the parade begins at 11 a.m. at Burnside and Park Avenues, and runs east along the edge of the Pearl District before turning north up Broadway.
+The colorful and lively parade then heads further east along Davis Street through Old Town/Chinatown, and then turns south down along Naito Parkway.
 The parade eventually leads back into Tom McCall Waterfont Park for the finale, and the weekend then comes to a close.

 Portland Latino Gay Pride

-Vancouver, Washington Saturday in the Park Pride
+Vancouver's Saturday in the Park Pride